kavakai/ryan-adams/README.md

 ![Figma](https://img.shields.io/badge/figma-%23F24E1E.svg?style=for-the-badge&logo=figma&logoColor=white)

 ## INSTRUCTIONS
-- fork this server repository first [Here](https://github.com/kavakai/ryan-adams-albums)
+- clone this server repository first [Here](https://github.com/kavakai/ryan-adams-albums)
-- copy the SSH clone address
+- run ```git clone git@github.com:kavakai/ryan-adams-albums.git``` in your terminal
-- run ```git clone git@github.com:kavakai/ryan-adams-albums.git``` in your repo
+- cd into the repo
 - run ```npm install``` in your terminal
 - run ```npm start``` in the terminal
 - You should see "Ryan Adams Albums is running on http://localhost:4020." in your terminal